strapi/documentation/docs/developer-docs/latest/getting-started/quick-start-step2.md

 It's time to make this blog a bit more yours.
 Navigate to [_SINGLE TYPES > Homepage_](http://localhost:1337/admin/plugins/content-manager/singleType/application::homepage.homepage) in the left-hand menu.

-Update the **MetaTitle** and **MetaDescription** fields — this will optimize your blog SEO.

 Hover the picture in the **ShareImage field** and click the **Edit** icon <Fa-PencilAlt />.
 Click on **Replace Media** and upload an image from your computer.
 This image will represent your blog when sharing an article on social medias.
 Click **Finish** twice.

-Finally, update the **Title** to `My Wonderful Strapi blog` in the **Hero** field group, then click **Save**.
+Now, update the **Title** to `My Wonderful Strapi Blog` in the **Hero** field group, then click **Save**.

 Gatsby is a static-site generator.
 It means that you need to restart the server for changes to appear on the frontend.
 In your terminal, press `Ctrl-C` to kill the servers.
 Then restart them by typing `yarn develop` (or `npm run develop`) and press `Enter`.

 After a few moments, you should see your blog with its updated title running at [http://localhost:8000](http://localhost:8000).
-The article you created a few minutes ago is also visible at the bottom of the page 👀
+The `Hello World!` article you have just created is also visible at the bottom of the page 👀

 ![Screenshot: Updated Gatsby blog frontend](../assets/quick-start-guide/qsg-starters-step2-04-updated_fe.png)

 :::tip CONGRATULATIONS! 🥳
-Now that you know how to use Strapi to create and update your blog content, you can keep on creating amazing content.
+Now that you know how to use Strapi to create and update your blog, you can keep on creating amazing content.
 Proceed to [step 3](/developer-docs/latest/getting-started/quick-start-step3.md) when you're ready to show it to the world!
 :::